 - show aggressive behaviour towards parents, teachers or other adults

-What to Do if You Think Your Student is Bullying
+If Your Student is Bullying

 - Stay calm.
 Get as much information as possible from other teachers and people about the situation and the student’s behaviour.